amitiub/enterprise-AI-qa-platform/README.md

+# Author
+Amit Kumar Das

-🧠 Enterprise AI QA Platform
+# Enterprise AI QA Platform

 An enterprise-grade AI-powered QA automation platform that integrates with Azure DevOps to: